 We surveyed data science experts in our ThinkData State of Data 2021 survey.
 What we found is that 86% of data scientists name role-based access control an important or very important feature when managing datasets.
 The ThinkData catalog enables effective data management through role-based access control and data forensics activities.
 Using Namara, users can grant or restrict data access; track datasets across updates; and audit data access, dataset health and more.

-We also offer a seamless connection to the world’s largest repository of open, public, and partner data on our Data Marketplace.
-This provides access to trusted, product-ready datasets and increases speed of discovery, shortens time to insights, and bolsters data confidence (note: if you want to offer data on our Marketplace, send us a message).
+We also offer a seamless connection to the world’s largest repository of open, public, and partner data.
+This provides access to trusted, product-ready datasets and increases speed of discovery, shortens time to insights, and bolsters data confidence.

 Forging a data culture isn’t easy.
 The right training and executive support need to be in place across your business functions, not just your technical teams.
 That common goal and framework will foster cultural alignment in centring operations around a data catalog.